sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Holy Order of the Stars

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Contained within these pages are resources for players, including information on the gods and the races of Krynn, new prestige classes, spells, and magical items.

 </div>